 Recommended Pairing for Authenticated Encryption and Hashing.
-If it is desirable to pair authenticated encryption with hashing, it is recommended to pair the primary proposals, Ascon-128 and Ascon-HASH, since both have the same rate.
+When desired, we recommend to pair the primary proposals, Ascon-128 and Ascon-Hash (both have the same rate), or to pair the secondary proposals, Ascon-128a and Ascon-Hasha (both have the same number of rounds for $p^b$ ).

-Further constructions based on Ascon's permutation.
-Besides these main recommendations listed above, it is also possible to use Ascon's permutation for other purposes and in different parameter configurations.
+Further Constructions using Ascon's Permutation.
+Besides these main recommendations, Ascon's permutation can be used in different parameter configurations.